 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Dr. Louis Scampavia: This open-source system can be easily adapted toward other applications such as microplate copy inspections: “well to well”, “row by row” or “column by column” for inconsistencies on either compound or bioassay placement for chemistry and biology needs.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera